What are the legal consequences of leaking HIPAA PHI unintentionally?

 Actions can include fines, mandatory training, and oversight.

-Preventive Measures RequirementRegular HIPAA training and education are essential.
+Preventive Measures RequirementRegular HIPAA training and education are necessary.

 Implement security protocols and access controls.